EdVinyard/TxBillSearch/README.md

 must be "fresh"; that is it must have been generated less than 24-ish hours ago (I don't know the exact time interval).
 Without a "fresh" ID, BillSearchResults.aspx displays "No bills were found matching the entered search criteria." or redirects the client back to BillSearch.aspx.
+The ID is associated with the search criteria you supply on BillSearch.aspx, so it cannot be reused with other searches on BillSearchResults.aspx alone.

 This ID is generated during the ASP.NET